-A 3-hour circular walk from the village of Cwmdu, to Mynydd Llangorse via the Pen Tir ridge.
+A 3-hour circular autumnal walk in the Black Mountains from the village of Cwmdu, to Mynydd Llangorse via the Pen Tir ridge.

 I am still not sure whether I prefer a perfect spring day or a perfect autumn one.
 Do you like the spring for the promise it holds for the rest of the year, or the autumn as you may not see a better day for some months?